kaidawe/documentation/API/model-function/upload-model.md

 > 2. ``assetID`` = The file name excluding the file extension.
 > 3. ``encodedHash`` = The sha256 hash of the whole file.
 > 4. ``activeUser`` = Either a username or organization name.
-> 5. ``IdToken`` = This is the IdToken recieved from logging into the AWS      cognito backend with a user account.
+> 5. ``IdToken`` = This is the IdToken received from logging into the AWS cognito backend with a user account.
 >
 >>     // UPLOAD MODEL (PART TWO WITH PRESIGNED URL)
 >>     POST [preSignedUrl]